jtv/ijssel/README.md

 Dutch version of "Y", so think _Yssel._  If you pronounce it Ice-sel you'll be close enough.

-Unicode also has a ligature for that combo: Ĳssel.
-It's 5 characters, not 6.
+Unicode also has that combo as a single character: Ĳssel.
+That's only five characters, not the six you'd expect.

 Platform